program-proofing

 Weakest Precondition

-The weakest precondition (WP) is the most general (least restrictive) formula such that the Hoare triple is totally correct.
+The weakest precondition of a program and a postcondition is the most general (least restrictive) formula such that the Hoare triple is totally correct.

 Link to original